 - Vomiting by itself is more of a symptom than a diagnosis.
 Meticulous history taking and a relevant physical exam with pertinent ancillary tests performed help in making the right diagnosis.
 Treatment follows accordingly.

 - Pediatric diarrhea can be variously classified based on etiology, mechanism and temporal relation.

-- The key factor in treatment of both pediatric vomiting and diarrhea is maintenance of hydration status.
+- The key factor in the treatment of both pediatric vomiting and diarrhea is the maintenance of the hydration status.

-- Long term management consists of evaluation of the inciting factor, treatment of the same and corrective steps taken to avoid relapses.
+- Long-term management consists of the evaluation of the inciting factor, treatment of the same and corrective steps taken to avoid relapses.

 Review Questions on Pediatric Vomiting and Diarrhea